stangelandcl/nuTLS/README.md

 ## Usage

+**Warn**: Examples are functional, but cleanup and commenting is WIP.

 Take a look at the `server.c` and `client.c` examples.
 Compile them with GCC or use musl-gcc for full static builds.
 Please read the comments in both files to learn how to setup certificates for trying the demos.

 In your own projects, just include `nutls.c`.